Disclaimer – Nothing on this website is intended to be a substitute for professional medical advice, diagnosis, or treatment… Read more here

 Before heading to a medical professional, you can do a self-test to see if you might be experiencing sleep drunkenness.
 Here are four questions to ask yourself:

 To answer these questions accurately, you may need the help of a friend, roommate, or relative that lives with you.
 If you're experiencing any of these situations, you're not likely to remember them, so a witness may help shed some light.

 Before taking treatment into your own hands, speak to a specialist first to get a formal plan.
 The first course of action is often treating any other sleep disorders.
 The reason is that once those are under control, confusional arousal usually dissipates on its own.

 If you drink or take drugs, your doctor may recommend cutting back or stopping altogether.
 Some medications are also prescribed, including antidepressants and sleeping pills.

-Even though this condition is common, with approximately 15 percent of the population experiencing it, it is not normal.
-As a society, we tend to find comfort when other people are going through the same thing as us, but again, that doesn't make it normal.
+Even though confusional arousal is common, with approximately 15 percent of the population experiencing it, it is not normal.
+As a culture, we tend to find comfort when other people are going through the same thing as us, but that doesn't make it normal.

 Nighttime drunkenness is a potentially dangerous condition and could even lead to death in rare circumstances.